The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Native Teams, Zoom, and Google Meet support

 Limitations: Limited integration ecosystem compared to enterprise tools.
-Analytics and coaching features less developed than competitors.
-Admin controls more basic than enterprise-grade platforms.
+Analytics and coaching features are less developed than competitors.
+Admin controls are more basic than enterprise-grade platforms.
 No botless recording option.

 Best for: Individual contributors and small teams who want free, straightforward meeting capture without complex setup.